yuriisuprun/intake-ai-assistant/PROJECT_STRUCTURE.md

 # Project Structure

-Complete directory structure and file organization for the Legal AI Intake Assistant.
+Complete directory structure and file organization for the AI Intake Assistant.

 ```
 intake-ai-assistant/